Sreelekha Mitra

-Sreelekha Mitra (Bengali: শ্রীলেখা মিত্র) is an Indian actress who is known for her work in Bengali cinema.
-Winner of a BFJA Award and an Anandalok Award, Mitra is best known for her roles in films such as Hothat Brishti (1998), Kantatar (2006), Aschorjo Prodip (2013), Swade Ahlade (2015), Choukath (2015) and Rainbow Jelly (2018).
+Sreelekha Mitra is an Indian actress and director who is known for her work in Bengali cinema and television.
+Winner of a BFJA Award and an Anandalok Award, Mitra is best known for her roles in films such as Hothat Brishti (1998), Kantatar (2006), Aschorjo Prodip (2013), Swade Ahlade (2015), Choukath (2015), Rainbow Jelly (2018) and Mayanagar (2021).

 Her first acting assignment was Balikar Prem, a Bengali TV series directed by Dulal Lahiri.
 She rose to prominence for her role as Nabanita in the 1996 Bengali TV series Trishna directed by Anindya Sarkar.
 After she appeared in a host of films, her breakthrough role came with Basu Chatterjee's Hothat Brishti (1998) which was a major success at the box office.
 Despite the success of the film, Mitra never attained any significant elevation in her career which she claimed to be an undesirable consequence of Nepotism in Bengali cinema.
 She was conferred with BFJA Award and Anandalok Award for her role in Bappaditya Bandopadhyay's Kantatar (2006) where she essayed Sudha, an illegal immigrant who moves from one man to another and from one religion to another in quest of love.
 In 2011, she was awarded the Big Bangla Movie Award in The Best Actress in a Supporting Role category for her role in Mahanagar@Kolkata (2010), by Suman Mukhopadhyay.
 In 2012, she received the Zee Bangla Gourav Samman in the category of Best Supporting Actress for her role in Uro Chithi (2011).
 She was nominated for Filmfare Award and Zee Bangla Gourav Samman for her role in Ashchorjyo Prodeep (2013).
 She was further acclaimed for her role in Raja Dasgupta's Bengali film Choukaath (2016).
 She made her Bollywood debut in Reema Mukherjee's directorial debut Ardhangini Ek Ardhsatya (2016).
 Mitra has also an extensive career on television.
 Her notable telefilms include Dwicharini, Raja Opera, Teen Satyi, Dui Purush, Teen Purush and Ami Shey O Anu, to name a few.
 Her notable television series include Trishna, Ei To Jiban, Pratibimba, Bhanga Gorar Khela, Probahini Ei Samay and Bandhan, to name few.
 She was also a judge on the Bengali standup comedy show Mirakkel.

-Early life
+Early life and education

-Mitra was born in Kolkata.
+Mitra was born in Dum Dum Cantonment, Calcutta.
 Her father Santosh Mitra was a thespian actor.
-She passed ICSE from Auxilium Convent School.
+She passed ICSE from Auxilium Convent School, Dum Dum.
 She completed her graduation at Jaypuriya College, with English literature as her honours subject.
 She went to pursue masters in English literature at Calcutta University but quit it when she got a job at Taj Hotel, Kolkata.